Human-in-the-Loop Feature Selection Using Interpretable Kolmogorov-Arnold Network-based Double Deep Q-Network: Experimental Design

 \subsection{Dataset Preparation}

-We used a benchmark environment to standardize data preparation, feedback simulation, and visualizations across two datasets—MNIST and FashionMNIST.
+We used a benchmark environment to standardize data preparation, feedback simulation, and visualizations across four datasets: MNIST, FashionMNIST, CIFAR-10, and CIFAR-100.
 Each dataset was resized to a standardized input dimension of \(8 \times 8\) pixels, with normalization applied based on empirically computed means and standard deviations specific to each dataset to aid in training convergence.
-For MNIST, we used a mean ($\mu$) of 0.1307 and a standard deviation ($\sigma_{SD}$) of 0.3081, while for FashionMNIST, the $\mu$ and $\sigma_{SD}$ were both set to 0.5.
+For MNIST, we used a mean ($\mu$) of 0.1307 and a standard deviation ($\sigma_{SD}$) of 0.3081; for FashionMNIST, both $\mu$ and $\sigma_{SD}$ were set to 0.5.
+For CIFAR-10, normalization employed channel-wise $\mu$ of $(0.4914, 0.4822, 0.4465)$ and $\sigma_{SD}$ of $(0.247, 0.243, 0.261)$, while CIFAR-100 used $(0.5071, 0.4865, 0.4409)$ and $(0.2673, 0.2564, 0.2761)$ respectively.
 This normalization process adjusts pixel intensity \(\mathbf{I}\) via the formula:

 where \(\mu\) and \(\sigma_{SD}\) are dataset-specific values.

 Batch processing was performed with a batch size of \( B = 128 \), enabling efficient data handling and parallel processing.
 Once a batch reaches its end, the iterator is reset, ensuring a continuous data stream throughout training.
 This setup streamlined the flow of images into memory along with the generated feedback signals for each batch.